Back to 123a - Back to content

 alkaline water.
 Size female 860-900 μm., Benthic in lakes

 and rivers.
+Also found in rice fields.
 Rare.

 - Laguna de Bay (littoral, adult), Los Baños, Paoay Lake.